mpierrejean/acnr/README.md

 # acnr: annotated copy-number regions

-This data package contains SNP array data from different types of copy-number regions.
+This data package contains SNP array data from different platforms (Affymetrix and Immumina) and different types of copy-number regions.
 These regions were identified manually by the authors of the package and may be used to generate realistic data sets with known truth.

+Currently the `acnr` package  contains three data sets curated from GEO:

+    > library("acnr")
+    > listDataSets()
+    [1] "GSE11976_CRL2324" "GSE13372_HCC1143" "GSE29172_H1395"

-This package was initially build to serve as a data package for the jointseg package.
+This package was initially build to serve as a data package for the [jointseg](../jointseg/) package.

 ## Software status